shivam-singh-au17/pixentech-cms/README.md

-# Pixen Tech CMS - Gaming Analytics Admin Panel
+# Crash Live CMS - Gaming Analytics Admin Panel

 A modern, fully functional React-based Admin Panel for gaming analytics and content management, built with TypeScript, TanStack Query, and best practices for scalability and maintainability.